gabyrh77/deep_learning_p3/README.md

 # Project 3 - RNN
-Use a RNN to generate TV scripts for The Simpsons
+Build a RNN to generate TV scripts for The Simpsons

 ### Create the environment